-Points: Points on your driving record stay active for a two-year period (from the conviction date) in Indiana.
+Points: Points on your Indiana driving record stay active for a two-year period from the conviction date.
 While after this time period the points are inactive, the offense remains on your record, which means your insurer can continue to rate on it.

 Repeat offenders: If the BMV finds you have committed repeat traffic violations over a 10-year-period it will classify you as a habitual traffic violator.
 The habitual traffic violator law allows the BMV to suspend the license of a repeat offender for five years, 10 years or life.

-Uninsured motorist penalties for Indiana: You may be fined up to $1,000, your license may be suspended and you may be required to file an SR-22 form.
+Uninsured motorist penalties for Indiana: When caught driving with no insurance in Indiana, you may be fined up to $1,000, your license may be suspended and you may be required to file an SR-22 form.